AI-sandbox/GMMN-genotype-simulation/README.md

 ### Execution

-To execute the program enter in the command line interface:
+To execute the program enter in the command-line interface:

      cd src
      python3 MMN.py